Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 `MonitorProof.version`.

-The `steps` field of a `MonitorProof` contains the proofs required to update the user's monitoring data following the algorithm in {{monitoring}}.
+The `steps` field of a `MonitorProof` contains the proofs required to update the user's monitoring data following the algorithm in {{monitoring-the-tree}}.
 That is, each `ProofStep` of a `MonitorProof` contains a binary ladder for the version `MonitorProof.version`.
 The steps are provided in the order that they're consumed by the monitoring algorithm.
 If same proof is consumed by the